rspeer/scholar.hasfailed.us/index.md

 - When an author updates their paper in a published repository, the paper and correct citations of it will be missing from search results or ranked unreasonably low for a while.

 - Google Scholar provides citations (in BibTeX and other formats) that are outdated and contain an author’s deadname, even when the paper has been updated.
+Authors who believe the information on Google Scholar end up citing trans authors in ways that harm them.

 - Google Scholar can be convinced to update its belief about your name, but it is a very lengthy process that seems to quire getting a majority of people to cite you by your correct name and then waiting several months.
 This is an unreasonable burden, and is unattainable by many authors.